jensstockhausen/MicroPythonProjects/README.md

 ## Expanding

 ### ESP32
-Need asecond UART? (e.g. for GPS) Think about an ESP32.
+Need a second UART? (e.g. for GPS) Think about an ESP32.
 Comes with DAC/ADC and capacitive touch sensors.

 ### Visual Sudio Code & PlatformIO